Kapppa/seadex-data-refinement/docs/index.md

 * {doc}`alt-missing-dual`: Same as best-missing-dual, but for alt releases instead.

 * {doc}`encode-best-entries`: Entries where an encode beats the store.

+* {doc}`patch-required`: An entry appears here if at least one of its releases requires a patch to be applied.

 ## Running locally